Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Additional Generation Baselines

 \section{Additional Generation Baselines}

-For the generation task, we considered additional baselines; however, since they were performing much lower than other approaches (on wide statistically significant margins), we chose to exclude them from the main paper.
+We considered additional baselines; however, since they were performing much lower than other approaches (on wide statistically significant margins), we chose to exclude them from the main paper.
 We briefly describe these baselines below.